craftoid/biogames/README.md

   - Download https://github.com/atduskgreg/opencv-processing/releases/download/latest/opencv_processing.zip
   - Place folder from zip in Processing libraries folder (e.g. Documents/Processing/libraries/)
   - Restart(!)
 Processing

+### Note
+[EuglenaTracking](EuglenaTracking) assumes that a full HD webcam is connected at startup.
+This is considered a bug and will be fixed soon.

 # Biogames Workshop